cysouw/diathesis/text/c05_preverbs.md

 ### [ –NP | NAP ] Preverb causative + preposition

-Some causative alternations have a goverend preposition, like with *haften* 'to be liable for' [@Next a].
-The preposition becomes optional in the causative counterpart [@Next b].
+Some causative alternations have a goverend preposition, like with *haften* 'to be liable for' [@next a].
+The preposition becomes optional in the causative counterpart [@next b].

 :::ex
 a.
 Eltern haften für ihre Kinder.